-The negative MoMaS component concentrations can be calculated by the appropriate combination of PHREEQC component and species concentrations.

-Because MoMaS reaction networks ignore activity correction, activity coefficients in PHREEQC are effectively set to unity by defining the parameters a0 and b of the extended Debye-Hückel equation to 1012 and 0 respectively [47,48].
+Because MoMaS reaction networks ignore activity correction, activity coefficients in PHREEQC were effectively set to unity by defining the parameters a0 and b of the extended Debye-Hückel equation to 1012 and 0 respectively [47,48].
 The activity of water was assumed to be 1.0 in the MoMaS, so the mass-action expression for OH- was adjusted to remove the effects of nonunity activity of water.

-The MoMaS defines mass-action equations for bidentate complexation in terms of molarity, which has been recognized as problematic [49], whereas PHREEQC uses the mole fraction of sites occupied for activity of surface species.
+MoMaS defines mass-action equations for bidentate complexation in terms of molarity, which has been recognized as problematic [49], whereas PHREEQC uses the mole fraction of sites occupied for activity of surface species.
 To be consistent with the MoMaS definitions, it was necessary to define different equilibrium constants for different surface site concentrations.
 Thus, two surfaces were defined that had different equilibrium constants for the surface species; each was assigned to correspond with the surface site concentrations for the two subdomains of the 1D and 2D MoMaS problems.
-All definitions used standard PHREEQC input; no modifications of the PhreeqcRM code was necessary.
+All definitions used standard PHREEQC input; no modification of the PhreeqcRM code was necessary.

 1D MoMaS Calculations with PHAST